corsairmarks/origin_resource_consolidation_habitability/mod/README.md

 This mod is intentionally not included in my modpack [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) because it is a significant penalty to Origin: Resource Consolidation empires with a non-Lithoid cyborg secondary species.

+### Recommended Companion Mods

+[Planetary Modifier Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357128) patches the game setup process so any gas giants in your home system don't lose the Chthonian Planet modifiers.
+The modifier is from the base game and is purely cosmetic.
+It also lightly enhances Extensive Moons System and the C.A.R.E planet special modifier.

 ### When to Install

 This mod can be safely added or removed from your save game after the game has started.
 The code in this mod executes entirely during game setup - if the game was started with the mod, its effects have already been applied, otherwise no code will be executed.